michael-hartmann/caps/docs/manual/manual.rst

 multipole basis the round-trip operator becomes block-diagonal in the eigenvalues :math:`m` of the :math:`z`-component of the angular momentum.

 The program supports a wide variety of options.
-You can get a summary of all options using ``caps --help``.
+A summary of all options can be obtained with ``caps --help``.
 By default, the temperature is set to :math:`T=0`, and the sphere and plane are assumed to be perfect reflectors.

 Please note that due to parallelization, the number of terms computed in the summations over :math:`m` varies from run to run.
 As a consequence, the numerical value obtained for the free energy also varies from run to run.
-The abort criterion for the summation over :math:`m` can be changed by the option ``--cutoff`` described in more detail later.
+The abort criterion for the summation over :math:`m` can be changed by the option ``--cutoff`` described in more detail below.

 Mandatory options
 ^^^^^^^^^^^^^^^^^

-There are two mandatory options: the separation :math:`L` between sphere and plane, and the radius :math:`R` of the sphere.
-The program expects the lengths given in units of meters.
+There are two mandatory parameters:

+* separation :math:`L` between sphere and plane
+* radius :math:`R` of the sphere.

+The program expects the lengths to be given in units of meters.
 As an example, the following command computes the Casimir interaction at :math:`T=0` for perfect reflectors for a sphere of radius :math:`R=50\mu\mathrm{m}` and a separation :math:`L=500\,\mathrm{nm}`:

 .. code-block:: console